LEGISLATION & REGULATIONS

 On the implementing guidelines page for each crop, you can see the classification plans that apply for that crop.
 The standards per crop per class are set out in the implementing guidelines for the crop in question.

-In addition, EU directives apply to the cultivation and trading of flower bulbs from the Netherlands (will change per 14 December 2019).
+In addition, EU directives PHR and OCR apply to the cultivation and trading of flower bulbs from the Netherlands.
+These contain the EU Phytosanitary requirements.
 An important aspect of these EU directives is the way in which flower bulbs must be traded and the information on this that must be provided and stored/retained.
 You can find more information on the trading requirements here.

 When exporting, a recipient country located outside the EU may impose additional requirements on the flower bulbs.
 These are the phytosanitary requirements.
 In some cases, the BKD, the NVWA (the Netherlands Food and Consumer Product Safety Authority) and a country that lies outside the EU also make specific arrangements regarding flower bulbs.